RubenDillon/tanzu/tap8/readme.md

 2. We create a DNS domain called latamteam.name for this environment

 3. In that environment we will create the following records
-	- gitlab.latamteam.name
+	- gitlab.solateam.be
-	- harbor.latamteam.name
+	- harbor.solateam.be
-	- notary.harbor.latamteam.name
+	- notary.harbor.solateam.be
-	- tap-gui.latamteam.name
+	- tap-gui.solateam.be
-	- *.default.latamteam.name
+	- *.default.solateam.be
-	- *.learning.latamteam.name
+	- *.learning.solateam.be
-	- pgs.latamteam.name
+	- pgs.solateam.be

 Create the environment